Start playing guitar How to choose a guitar for beginners?

 Tiger Army are another of the few psychobilly bands that have crossed into the mainstream.
 They’ve done it on the back of excellent songs, relentless touring, and a helping hand from Jerry Finn.

 Finn, who has worked with the likes of blink-182 and The Smiths‘ Morrissey, worked on their album “Music from Regions Beyond.”
 It became an unexpected hit with the song “Forever Fades Away” even making it into the charts.
+In retrospect, this was just a sign that, commercially, these bands were no longer singing the blues.

 5. HorrorPops